A Community Transforming Its Energy Systems—And Its Future

 There are at least 5 different aspects of integration in this project:

-- The monitoring systems for 3 energy systems (biomass, geothermal, and solar PV) will be integrated into the satellite system in the community, so that both the local operators and the remote support team can monitor operations in real time, can be alerted to any problems, and can work together to diagnose and fix those problems.
+- The monitoring systems for 3 energy systems (biomass, geothermal, and solar PV) are integrated into the satellite system in the community, so that both the local operators and the remote support team can monitor operations in real time, can be alerted to any problems, and can work together to diagnose and fix those problems.

 - The new lagoon, the solar PV array, the log yard and the biomass building were all built together to form the start of a new Eco-Industrial Park.
 Future elements of this Eco-Industrial Park will include recycling initiatives and organic composting to support local gardening.
 Other options for the Park being explored include a chicken coop, a community freezer, and a community laundromat.